-From a barrier to entry standpoint and potential costs to enter the fishery, Alternative 2 would potentially generate the highest barriers to entry followed by Alternative 1 (No Action), Preferred Alternative 3, and Alternative 4.
+From the standpoint of considering potential economic costs to enter the fishery, Alternative 2 would potentially generate the greatest costs to entry followed by Alternative 1 (No Action), Preferred Alternative 3, and Alternative 4.

 When compared to Alternative 1 (No Action) the proposed alternatives would be less burdensome on shareholders as well as NMFS.
 Alternative 2 is slightly more restrictive than Preferred Alternative 3 as it maintains the requirement to purchase a commercial wreckfish permit.
-However, Alternative 2 would require less information to be provided by the shareholder when compared to the requirements under Alternative 2 (No Action).
-Additionally, Alternative 2, Preferred Alternative 3, and Alternative 4 would create fewer requirements to enter into the fishery, with Alternative 4 having the lowest threshold for entrance.
+However, Alternative 2 would require less information to be provided by the shareholder when compared to the requirements under Alternative 1 (No Action).
+Additionally, Alternative 2, Preferred Alternative 3, and Alternative 4 would create fewer requirements to begin commercially harvesting wreckfish, with Alternative 4 having the lowest threshold for harvest.